 For details on how to create and manage schedules, see Create, Modify, and Delete Schedules.

 Schedule operations are not available in every edition of SQL Server.
-For a list of features that are supported by the editions of SQL Server, see Features Suppported by edition of SQL Server 2016.
+For a list of features that are supported by the editions of SQL Server, see Editions and supported features of SQL Server 2017.

 Comparing Shared and Report-Specific Schedules